MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/12-generative-ai.md

 Be as inventive as you like, and explore how Copilot can help you by finding information, generating and refining text, creating images, and answering questions.

 ## Conclusion

 In this exercise, you've used Copilot in Microsoft Edge to find information and generate content.
 Hopefully you've seen how using generative AI in a copilot can help with productivity and creativity.

-While the free services used in this exercises are undoubtedly very powerful, you can achieve even more with services like [Copilot for Microsoft 365](https://www.microsoft.com/microsoft-365/enterprise/copilot-for-microsoft-365), in which Microsoft Copilot is integrated into Windows and Microsoft Office productivity applications, providing highly contextualized help with common tasks.
+While the free services used in this exercises are undoubtedly very powerful, you can achieve even more with services like [Microsoft 365 Copilot](https://www.microsoft.com/microsoft-365/enterprise/copilot-for-microsoft-365), in which Microsoft Copilot is integrated into Windows and Microsoft Office productivity applications, providing highly contextualized help with common tasks.
 Microsoft 365 enables you to bring the power of generative AI to your business data and processes, while integrating into your existing IT infrastructure to ensure a manageable, secure solution.